Scale and conformal invariance in rotating interacting few-fermion systems: Introduction

 \section{Introduction}

-An aim of ultracold quantum gas research is the simulation of strongly correlated phases of matter, in particular to create artificial gauge fields to emulate the physics of the lowest Landau level.
+Ultracold quantum gas experiments are used to simulate strongly correlated phases of matter, and in particular to create artificial gauge fields to emulate the physics of the lowest Landau level.
 In its simplest setting, a synthetic magnetic field is induced in a trapped two-dimensional gas brought in rotation~\cite{Madison00,aboshaer01,Zwierlein05,Fletcher21,Fletcher23}, which is described in the rotating frame by a substitution~\cite{bloch08}